Stuart Scott once quoted, “In football, as in life, the hits you don’t see coming are the ones that do the most damage.”

 It requires years of hard work and persistence to create a winning football team.
 Every season of football has notable cases of hits and misses.
 Playing a 90 minutes game, hearing hooting from the crowd builds a huge pressure on the team.
 Now, an aptly managed team defending all goals is just about to win.
 Then suddenly a deflected shot sweeps from a goal to an own goal.
 It is like a nightmare come true for the striker and the team.
 There are embarrassment and guilt etched on the faces of the whole team and not just a player.
 Resulting in losing an already won game.
 The months of practice and training have just gone in vain.
 And, a demotivated team can never make a win.

 Similarly, this is the case with a contact center.
 From technologies to customer experience, any misses can damage your contact center reputation that has been built for years.
 A single blunder with the call solely points to the management.
 Here, are 8 things the contact center management team can correlate to and learn from Football.

 Football is all about scoring a goal.
 It requires the team to be well aware of the championship and how to play for it.
 Similarly, the contact center business needs to have a vision and the management is required to make every individual clear about it.
 Like football, this business is a team game where all agents should be well aware of their targets and pitch the customers in an informed manner for a consistent experience.

-Well planned targets help the management hire high performing agents/players with a team-building attitude to stand united even during the toughest of time.
+Well-planned targets help the management hire high-performing agents/players with a team-building attitude to stand united even during the toughest of times.

 2. Team management